-Walk your way to health by exploring the paths of Delta's beautiful 640 acre campus.
-With miles of trails that wind their way through the beautiful countryside, you'll be able to enjoy the great outdoors while you get your daily exercise.
+Walk your way to health by exploring the trails on Delta's beautiful 640 acre campus.
+With over 7 miles of trails that wind their way through the beautiful countryside, you'll be able to enjoy the great outdoors while you get your daily exercise.

-Who knows, you might even see a few deer or wild turkeys along your way.
+Who knows, you might even see a few deer or wild turkey along your way.

 the Covered Bridge